-As we prepare our homes and our work for the New Year, it is equally important for us to prepare ourselves and our families so as to prevent ourselves from becoming overwhelmed from the additional pressures this time of year may exert on our families.
+It is equally important for us to prepare ourselves and our families so as to prevent ourselves from becoming overwhelmed from the additional pressures from the cost of living. .crisis

 This book aims to provide ideas on how you can Take A Breath in order to Relieve the Pressure on yourself and your relationships with your family.